-Thousands of websites promote the ideal of working from home as your own boss or as a freelancer or remote worker.
-But few of them look in depth at the role of the work from home bosses.
+Thousands of websites promote the idea of working from home as your own boss or as a freelancer or remote worker.
+But few of them look in depth at the role of the work-from-home bosses.
 Many businesses grow out of homes, but thanks to the Internet and cloud technology, it’s now possible for them to stay in homes as they grow.

 Let’s take a look at how this scenario affects leadership decisions and lifestyles.

 The first major leadership challenge is growing a business.
 Home-based businesses tend to expand organically, with office-based businesses attracting more stable financing and investment.
 Bootstrapping has worked for many major businesses, including many of today’s multinationals.

 As a work-from-home business owner, it is most likely that you will expand your business by hiring other work-from-home employees or flexible contractors.
 These challenges will include how to hire someone via online applications and online interviews – usually via Skype or through test jobs.

 For many traditional leaders, this means jettisoning old ideas of knowing employees via face-to-face interviews with handshakes and eye-to-eye contact.